Singapore's Role for ASEAN's Portfolio Investment: Bilateral panel data

 \section{Bilateral panel data}

-This paper uses a bilateral panel data covering 86 reporting and 241 counterparty countries/territories from 2007 to 2017.
+We use a bilateral panel data set covering 86 reporting and 241 counterparty countries and territories from 2007 to 2017.
 The country lists are provided in Table \ref{fig:country_list} and \ref{fig:country_list_counterparty}.
 The original bilateral portfolio investment asset data are from the CPIS by the IMF.
 We also make use of the data provided by \cite{coppola2021redrawing} who complied a restatement of the CPIS portfolio investment data from a residency to nationality basis.
-The restatement from a residency to nationality basis is particularly important for tax havens such as the Cayman Island, Hong Kong or Singapore that attract large investment to companies that have in most cases other nationality but reside in the tax havens.
-For example, consider Alibaba Group Holding Ltd., which is a Chinese multinational technology company incorporated in the Cayman Islands, and listed in the New York Stock Exchange (NYSE) as well as in the Stock Exchange of Hong Kong (SEHK).
-When investors buy shares of the company listed either in NYSE or SEHK, it is recorded as equity investment in the Cayman Islands on a residency basis.
+The restatement from a residency to nationality basis is particularly important for tax havens such as the Cayman Island, Hong Kong or Singapore that attract large investment to companies that have in most cases other nationalities but reside in the tax havens.
+For example, Alibaba Group Holding Ltd. is a Chinese multinational technology company incorporated in the Cayman Islands.
+When investors buy shares of the company listed in either the New York Stock Exchange (NYSE) or the Stock Exchange of Hong Kong (SEHK), it is recorded as equity investment in the Cayman Islands on a residency basis.
 On a nationality basis, however, the same investment is recorded as equity investment in China as its main base of operation is in China.